Cefalo/LetsLearnReact/_00_assignment_01/readme.md

 - UI is not important.
 But it's better to look good.
 Code and CSS can be copy/paste from product hunt or bootstrap can be used.
 - You can build your own `data.json` file or get the data from [here](https://api.producthunt.com/v1/docs) [you may in particular interested to [this](https://api.producthunt.com/v1/docs/posts/posts_index_get_the_tech_posts_of_today)] to build the `data.json` file.
 - Search should also be real time.
 When no match found, it should render some useful message.
+##### [Extended]
+- Should have a top bar that contains a *LOGIN* button.
+Upon clicking on that button, it should show a popup login form.
+Any username and password combination will log the user in.
+Login button will then be replaced with "Welcome `username`" appended with *LOGOUT* button.
+Clicking on *LOGOUT* button should log the user out.
+This feature should utilize *React Portal* and *React Context API*.

 Bootstrapping:
 - Run `npx create-react-app NAME_OF_THE_DIRECTORY`